-35 European Commission, 2003, Research based on case studies of victims of trafficking, Ibid, p.
+39 European Commission, 2003, Research based on case studies of victims of trafficking, Ibid., p.
 158.

-36 Ibid., p.
-168. See also P.C. van Duyne et al (eds.), 2000, Cross-border Crime in a Changing Europe, Tliburg University, Institute of Criminology and Social Prevention, Prague.
+40 Ibid., p.
+168. See also P.C. van Duyne et al. (eds.), 2000, Cross-border Crime in a Changing Europe, Tilburg University, Institute of Criminology and Social Prevention, Prague.

-37 http://www.telegraph.co.uk/news/worldnews/europe/denmark/8492822/Denmarks-immigration-laws-save-country-6-billion.html contribution made by migrants to the national economy is not, to my knowledge, ever subtracted (despite their indispensability to the functioning of national health services, for example.)
+These movements and parties are well known in Europe and America but, until recently, they have rarely singled out trafficking as such in their resistance to migration.
+Their grievances, often a form of scapegoating, can be grouped under three headings.
+First, the economic damage inflicted on the domestic economy, focussing on 'taking our jobs' and using 'our social services'.
+Denmark's stringent immigration reform is frequently cited favourably in this context as saving 6.7 billion euros a year.41 In calculating such 'savings', the contribution made by migrants to the national economy is not, to my knowledge, ever subtracted (despite their indispensability to the functioning of national health services, for example.)
 Since the onset of the current economic crisis budgetary austerity and the growth of youth unemployment has undoubtedly increased the impact of such arguments.
-Secondly, migrants are associated with a rise in crime rates,38 although this is statistically contested.
+Secondly, migrants are associated with a rise in crime rates,42 although this is statistically contested.
 Third, and importantly, since many states have experimented with multicultural programmes but without great success, the charge of diluting 'national identity' has been fuelled.
 In all of this, the trafficked are not differentiated (as deserving of humanitarian concern) but are assimilated to the abusive term 'illegal' and more easily subject to deportation.

 However, all such anti-migration groups have difficulties in transforming themselves from single-issue movements into credible political parties.
-Nevertheless, Marine Le Pen obtained almost 18% of the vote for her Front National Party and Le Monde reported that 33% of the French electorate hoped she would occupy 'an important political role'.39 Nigel Farage and UKIP began to be taken seriously when recently well-placed in parliamentary by-elections, assisted by a blatant anti-European stance but undermined by equally blatant sexist comments at their 2013 Party Conference.
+Nevertheless, Marine Le Pen obtained almost 18% of the vote for her Front National Party and Le Monde reported that 33% of the French electorate hoped she would occupy 'an important political role'.43 Nigel Farage and UKIP began to be taken seriously when recently well-placed in parliamentary by-elections, assisted by a blatant anti-European stance but undermined by equally blatant sexist comments at their 2013 Party Conference.
 This indicates that revival is possible for the ultra-right and constitutes a new pressure on existing parties and potential governing coalitions.
 Thus, these parties play an ambivalent role in terms of negative feedback since their general opposition to migration, includes, but does not single out the practice of human trafficking.